vitorhnn/nimble/README.md

 # Installing

+Binaries are available at the [Release](https://github.com/vitorhnn/nimble/releases) page in GitHub.

-Nimble can be installed via Cargo:
+Nimble can also be installed via Cargo:

 ```
 cargo install --git https://github.com/vitorhnn/nimble.git